edipotrebol/awesome/README.md

 awesome
 =======

-This is my awesome configuration, included into rc.lua file, and my themes folder
+This is my Awesome Window Manager configuration, included into rc.lua file, and my themes folder